UCAT Route Optimization Plan

 can we get more midday stops in rosendale (to/from kingston and/or new paltz)? especially during the summer and weekends?

-dbliss asked about 1 month agoThanks for your comment.
+dbliss asked 4 months agoThanks for your comment.
 A presentation regarding proposed route changes will be scheduled for later in October 2025; we look forward to presenting potential schedule options for Rosendale then.

 Project Documents and Presentations